 The most common options for treatment are the use of medication or structured talk therapy, the most studied and practiced being Cognitive Behavioral Therapy (CBT).
 Many studies validate that the combination of the two tends to better than either alone.
 Beyond that, there’s also procedures that can be done for more severe cases, including rTMS and ECT.
 From the perspective of Mental Healthiness principles, I’ve previously discussed specific ways in which research has demonstrated that positive relationships, growth mindsets, and strategies that support self-efficacy also can be effectively used to not only treat a depressive episode, but also contributes to greater mental health in the long term, providing greater protection against future recurrence as well.
 To read more, click here.

 Misery, sadness, and loneliness are universal experiences of our human lives.
 Like all emotion, when we learn to recognize and effectively use them, they provide us healthy motivation and direction to resolve our problems and meet our needs.
 This is good.
 This is healthy.
 Depression is not good nor healthy.
 It is an experience that in some ways can feel like these normal emotional states, but in every other way is more painful, dysfunctional, and reflects an unhealthy state of mind.
 Thankfully, there’s many helpful and safe ways to accelerate the process of healing when depressed, and people always recover because depression comes and goes like the seasons.
 Winter inevitably ends and leads into the Spring.
 If you think that you or someone you care about may be experiencing Depression, reach out to someone and get help, because it will do just that – it will help.

+This article is part of an ongoing series on mental health awareness.
 In the next entry in this Mental Health Month series we’ll discuss the often misunderstood Bipolar Disorder – what it is, what it isn’t and how positive relationships can make a huge difference in the life of a person with this condition.